rikhuijzer/Codex.jl/docs/src/transformexport.md

 # TransformExport

-This module is used to transform the data exported from the backend.
+Module to transform the data exported from the backend.

 ## Public